LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/problem-set/README.md

 ##### General Tips
 This guidance primarily refers to the hashtable structure.
 However, you can select whichever structure you'd prefer.
 The instructions remain basically the same:

-- skip anything in the probem set specification and videos that has to do with structures other than the one you've selected to code.
+- Skip anything in the probem set specification and videos that has to do with structures other than the one you've selected to code.

 - Start with just the problem set specification - don't worry about any of the videos until you're clear on the written stuff.